IRTF-HRPC/drafts/draft-guidelines.md

 Explanation:
 Adaptability is closely interrelated with permissionless innovation: both maintain the freedom and ability to freely create and deploy new protocols on top of the communications constructs that currently exist.
 It is at the heart of the Internet as we know it, and to maintain its fundamentally open nature, we need to be mindful of the impact of protocols on maintaining or reducing permissionless innovation to ensure the Internet can continue to develop.

+Adaptability and permissionless innovation can be used to shape information networks as preferenced by groups of users.
+Furthermore, a precondition of adaptability is the ability of the people who can adapt the network to be able to know and understand the network.
+This is why adaptability and permissionless innovation are inherently connected to the right to education and the right to science as well as the right to freedom of assembly and association as well as the right to freedom of expression.
+Since it allows the users of the network to determine how the assemble, collaborate, and express themselves.

 Example:
 WebRTC generates audio and/or video data.
 In order to ensure that WebRTC can be used in different locations by different parties, it is important that standard Javascript APIs are developed to support applications from different voice service providers.
 Multiple parties will have similar capabilities, in order to ensure that all parties can build upon existing standards these need to be adaptable, and allow for permissionless innovation.

 Impacts:

 - Right to education
+- Right to science
 - Right to freedom of expression
 - Right to freedom of assembly and association